 I know that if I ever find myself in Chengdu, China, I will be heading straight for an authentic hotpot experience.
 The second I get to Istanbul, I'll be hunting out 'Falafel House'.
-It might be that you love Indian food and you want to sample the real thing, or you've heard about this great Michelin Star restaurant in Oslo that's been on your wish-list forever.
+It might be that you love Indian food and you want to sample the real thing, or you've heard about this great Michelin Star restaurant in Oslo that's been on your wish list forever.
 Maybe you had an incredible meal somewhere once this is your time get to relive the deliciousness again!
 Stopovers are a foodie paradise.

 Sichuan Yak Noodle Soup, China.
 Photo credit: Brianna Mills

-Pechersk Lavra, Kiev.
+Pechersk Lavra, Kyiv.
 Photo credit: Brianna Mills